atharvayeola/voice_agent/docs/deliverables/one_pager.md

-# Voice Agent Stress Readiness – One Pager
+# Voice Agent Stress Readiness

-## What breaks first at 1,000 concurrent PSTN calls?
+## What breaks first at 1,000 concurrent phone calls?
-* **Media workers saturate CPU:** each LiveKit media worker processes bidirectional Opus streams; profiling at 100 calls shows ~55% CPU.
-Linear extrapolation predicts CPU exhaustion around 220 calls/worker, so five workers (current default) run out of headroom before 1,000 calls.
+* **Media servers hit their limit:** each LiveKit worker mixes audio for callers.
+At 100 calls a worker uses about 55% CPU.
+If we keep adding calls the worker runs out of CPU near 220 calls, so the five workers we run today would stall long before 1,000 calls.
-* **In-memory session state:** the agent runtime previously stored sessions in RAM without compaction.
-At 1,000 calls the heap pressure and GC pauses create tail latency spikes and amplify barge-in lag.
+* **Runtime keeps sessions in memory:** the Agent Runtime used to keep active call state only in RAM.
+With 1,000 calls that memory fills up, garbage collection kicks in, and caller audio starts to lag when someone barges in.
-* **SIP ingress capacity:** the default Twilio trunk and LiveKit ingress are provisioned for 250 sessions; exceeding that threshold throttles new calls and inflates failed setup metrics.
+* **Phone ingress is capped:** the standard Twilio SIP (Session Initiation Protocol) trunk plus LiveKit ingress are sized for roughly 250 calls.
+Once we pass that, new calls get throttled and failed setup alarms fire.

 ## How do we fix it?
-1. **Horizontal pod autoscaling:** deploy media workers and the agent runtime behind the provided Helm chart, enabling autoscaling based on Prometheus CPU and queue depth metrics.
-For 1,000 calls, target 20 workers (50 calls each) and shard knowledge-index replicas to align with worker pools.
+1. **Scale more workers automatically:** deploy the media workers and Agent Runtime with horizontal pod autoscaling so Kubernetes adds pods when CPU or queue depth climbs.
+For 1,000 calls we plan for about 20 workers (50 calls each) and scale the knowledge index to match.
-2. **External session store:** switch the runtime to Redis (or DynamoDB) backed session state so barge-in metadata and retry counters survive worker restarts.
-The refactored session layer now centralises state behind a single interface, so swapping to a network store is limited to implementing the same surface.
+2. **Move session state to Redis:** store barge-in counters and retry data in Redis (or another managed store) so it survives pod restarts.
+The session layer already hides the storage details, so the swap is a small code change.
-3. **Ingress partitioning:** pre-provision multiple Twilio SIP trunks mapped to LiveKit ingress nodes; the included Terraform module demonstrates how to spread DID pools and alarm on trunk saturation.
+3. **Split phone ingress across trunks:** create multiple Twilio trunks and point them at different LiveKit ingress nodes.
+The provided Terraform example shows how to spread the phone numbers and alert when a trunk starts to fill up.

-## Latency bottleneck today
+## Biggest latency spike right now
-The slowest portion of the measured call loop is **TTS synthesis**.
-Even after introducing streaming, deterministic profiling shows ~320 ms spent waiting on synthesis responses versus ~140 ms for STT+agent.
-Improvements include caching canned prompts, enabling neural vocoder warm pools, and pushing partial audio to LiveKit as soon as phoneme chunks arrive.
+The slowest part of the call loop is **text-to-speech (TTS)**.
+Even with streaming turned on we spend roughly 320 milliseconds waiting for speech audio, while speech-to-text plus the agent logic together take about 140 milliseconds.
+To close that gap we cache common phrases, keep the neural voice models warm, and send partial audio to LiveKit as soon as it lands.